holywater2/holyawter2.github.io/_pages/about.md

 I am currently a second-year integrated Ph.D. student in the AI department at POSTECH.
 I am also a member of [ML lab](https://ml.postech.ac.kr/). <!-- , where my supervisor is [Sungsoo Ahn](https://sites.google.com/view/sungsooahn0215/home). -->

-My research interests include integrating AI into scientific research and using AI to uncover scientific facts.
-Also, I am interested in physical and chemical concepts like solid state physics, simulation dynamics and molecular science, and also mathematical concepts like group theory and geometry.
+My research interests include **integrating AI into scientific research and using AI to uncover scientific facts**.
+Also, I am interested in physical and chemical concepts like solid state physics, simulation dynamics and molecular science, and also mathematical concepts like group theory, geometry and geometrical deep learning.

-Recently, I am focusing on generative modeling for materials and *ab initio* based quantum chemisty such as density functional theroy (DFT) or variational Monte Carlo (VMC).
+Recently, I am focusing on **generative modeling for materials** and ***ab initio* based quantum chemisty such as density functional theroy (DFT) or variational Monte Carlo (VMC)**.

 I believe that AI will effectively reduce the complexity of calculations in physics and chemistry, especially in areas like multi-objective optimization problems, challenges in establishing ansatzes, modeling interactions and governing equations, and handling intractable computations.
 I am studying and researching these possibilities.